jjinendra3/ElectronicVotingMachine/README.md

 Follow the steps below to install the system:
 1. Download the source code EVM.c and EVM.exe [Both in the same folder].
 2. Run the exe file.
+3. Use jjinendra3 as username and password to access the results.

 #  🗳️Electronic Voting System